China struggles to revive manufacturing amid virus outbreak

 “The bad news is that there will be further impact, and the impact is worse than a lot of people initially expected,” said Peng.

 Global brands have used low-cost Chinese labor to assemble goods for three decades.
 Now, they increasingly depend on China to supply auto, computer and other components.
-So disruptions can make this country a bottleneck, choking off their sales.
+D disruptions can make this country a bottleneck, choking off their sales.

 The most optimistic forecasts call for bringing the virus under control by March, allowing manufacturing to rebound.
-Gloomier outlooks would have the outbreak lasting through mid-May or later.
+Gloomier outlooks say the outbreak might last until mid-May or later.
 Or, as the World Health Organization warned this week, authorities might fail to stop its global spread.

 Automakers and other factories are reopening, but analysts say they won’t restore normal production until at least mid-March.